angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 ## Set Up the Generated Code

-To integrate the generated API client into your Angular application, you have to register the client using `provideApi()` inside your `app.config.ts`.
+To integrate the generated API client into your Angular application, register it using `provideApi()` inside your `app.config.ts`.

 This setup is fully compatible with Angular's standalone application structure: